 What is ADA?

-ADA means the Americans with Disabilities Act.
-Enacted in 1990, the ADA is a non-discrimination law in the U.S.A that ensures people with disabilities have access to goods and services, the same rights and opportunities as everyone else.
+ADA is the Americans with Disabilities Act.
+Enacted in 1990, the ADA is a non-discrimination law in the U.S.A. that ensures people with disabilities have access to goods and services, and the same rights and opportunities as everyone else.

 Who must be ADA Compliant?